popsi-techy/Automated-secret-rotation-using-AWS-secrets-manager/README.md

 ### Repository Structure

-1. **Implementation Guide:** Comprehensive documentation covering the implementation steps, including Lambda function setup, AWS Secrets Manager setup, and more.
+1. **Implementation guide:** Comprehensive documentation covering the implementation steps, including Lambda function setup, AWS Secrets Manager setup, and more.

 2. **`lambda_function.py` Code:** Python code for the Lambda function responsible for rotating MySQL root user passwords.
 The code includes support for manual rotations, and logic to reset the rotation cycle.